RoroMc/LiFi-Final-Year-Project/README.md

 # LiFi-Final-Year-Project
-The code used in my thesis for my bachelors engineering degree.
+Created for use in my Thesis for my bachelors engineering degree.
+Uses UART protocol to pack any text inputted by the user, transmit the bit sequence through the LED.
+The phototransitor receives the signal, fills in the data frame and outputs the data to serail monitor.